top of page

 All bourbon is whiskey but not all whiskey is bourbon.

 Have you ever been to the Kentucky Bourbon Trail?
 Want to spend a weekend touring bourbon distilleries and exploring rural Kentucky?
+If it's your first trip, I'd encourage you to stay in Bardstown.
 Here's a list of my favorite bourbon stops along the Kentucky Trail.

 1. The spirit must be distilled in a new charred oak barrel.
 While American white oak is not required, it is the industry standard.